davisnoah/boxThatCanJump/README.md

 ## Notes

-Box can easily traverse surroundings by jumping around and eating food.
-It's wonderful.
+Box jumps around and eats food.
+Try it.